nebrius/reduxology/README.md

 ### Reducers and Containers <!-- omit in toc -->

 Next, let's talk about reducers and containers.
 At a high level, reducers and containers are mirror images of each other.
-A reducer consumes an action and produces state, while a container consumes state and produces actions.
+A reducer consumes an action and produces state, while a container consumes state and produces actions (indirectly through a child component).
 This is a nice level of symmetry in the design.

 Reducers take in the application's current state plus an action, and produce a new state.
 One of the nice ways reducers are encapsulated is that each reducer is only responsible for a _subsection_ of state, which I call a _slice_.
 Reducers don't need to know anything about the state in the rest of the store.
 This is really great, and one of the things I love most about reducers.
 Below is an example: